Bank of Scotland Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Bank of Scotland offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Bank of Scotland and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-For three years now I have been a self employed contractor.
-Mortgage options are being looked at but it's a minefield.
+For some years now I have been a self employed contractor.
+Mortgage options are being looked at but it's problematic.
 Is it worth me considering whether it would be possible for my boyfriend to get the mortgage with Bank of Scotland in his name using our joint deposit and for me to be added at a later date?

-in the throws of proceeding through the contractor mortgage process to move to a buy to let with a new bank.
-All documents done and sent.
-Received communication from the lender to say they can't move forward with application unless my current manager writes me a letter confirming that my contract will definitely get extended and when new end date will be.
-Any thoughts?
+in the throws of proceeding through the contractor mortgage process to move to a buy to let with a new mortgage company.
+All paperwork completed and submitted.
+Received communication from the lender to say they can't move ahead with application unless my current manager issues a letter saying my contract will definitely be prolonged and when new end date will be.
+Any advice?

 Find out how to order your redemption statement request from Bank of Scotland